 One of the key features of the fast performance of ARM microcontrollers is Pipelining.
-ARM7 Core has three-stage pipeline that increase instruction flow through processor up to three times.
+ARM7 Core has a three-stage pipeline that increases instruction flow through the processor up to three times.
 So each instruction is executed in three stages:

-Fetch – instruction is fetched from memory and placed in pipeline;
+- Fetch – instruction is fetched from memory and placed in the pipeline;

-Decode – instruction is decoded and data-path signals prepared for next cycle;
+- Decode – instruction is decoded and data-path signals prepared for the next cycle;

-Pipelining is implemented in hardware level.
-Pipeline is linear, what means that in simple data processing processor executes one instruction in single clock cycle while individual instruction takes three clock cycles.
-But when program structure has branches then pipeline faces difficulties, because it cannot predict which command will be next.
-In this case pipeline flushes and has to be refilled what means execution speed drops to 1 instruction per 3 clock cycles.
-But it isn’t true actually.
-ARM instructions has nice feature that allow to smooth performance of small branches in code that assures optimal performance.
-This is achieved in hardware level where PC (Program Counter) is calculated 8 bytes ahead of current instruction.
+Pipelining is implemented at the hardware level.
+The pipeline is linear, which means that in simple data processing processor executes one instruction in a single clock cycle while individual instruction takes three clock cycles.
+But when the program structure has branches, the pipeline faces difficulties because it cannot predict which command will be next.
+In this case, the pipeline flushes and has to be refilled what means execution speed drops to 1 instruction per 3 clock cycles.
+But it isn’t true, actually.
+ARM instructions have nice features that allow for the smooth performance of small branches in code that assure optimal performance.
+This is achieved at a hardware level where PC (Program Counter) is calculated 8 bytes ahead of the current instruction.